spy16/parens/README.md

 Take a look at `cmd/parens/main.go` for a good example.

-Check out `sample.lisp` for supported constructs.
+Check out `examples/` for supported constructs.

 ## Goals: